The following professionals lent their expertise to this article:

 Entrance Exam

-Other entrance exam possibilities include the NACE Pre-Admission Exam and the PN Predictor Exam.
-Unlike the TEAS, these exams test an applicant’s nursing-related knowledge.
+While the TEAS focuses on your knowledge of general education subjects, other entrance exams assess your nursing-related knowledge.
 These tests aren’t always required, but some schools ask for one or the other, such as Hopkinsville Community College and Texas County Technical College.
+Exams include:

 LPN License and Work Experience